Abhiyush88/Juang-Venkatesan-Checkpoint-Recovery/README.md

 # Juang-Venkatesan-Checkpoint-Recovery
-Implementat Juang and Venkatesan’s check pointing and recovery protocol in Distributed Systems
+Implement Juang and Venkatesan’s check pointing and recovery protocol in Distributed Systems

 Project Description: